AlternativeFFFF/Alt-F4/submissions/april-1st/submission-april-1st.md

 [**Bumble Bots**](https://mods.factorio.com/mod/bumble-bots) 	*Maxreader*

 If you ever thought about your bots doing everything for you as your little worker bees, here is the mod that makes it literal!
 The mod retextures and resounds combat robots, construction and logistic robots, roboports and logistic chests.
-The organic structures (especially flowers) among the machines makes an interesing mix.
+The organic structures (especially flowers) among the machines makes an interesing environment for your busy bees to buzz.

 *<video: logistic bees> (we can reuse part of an older video)*